rschristopher/ischristtrue.com/src/modern-views/millennialism.md

-### postmillenialism
+### postmillenium

-In this view, the millennium is separate from the "church age" and Christ will only return after the millennium.
-We may or may not be living in the millennium, and the only difference between "church age" and the "millennium" is that the millennium will see the gradual dominance of Christianity across the earth.

-non literal 1000 year
+Christ would return *after* the millennium, which would not necessarily be a literal 1,000 years.
+In fact, we might be in the millennium now.
+This view differs from the amillenium position only in the assertion of a millennium which is separate from a *church age*.

+From a worldly perspective there wouldn't be a cosmological difference between the *church age* and the millennium.
+There would be no rapture, and only one resurrection of believers and non-believers.
-human history will necessarily get better as earth is gradually transformed by Christ's heavenly reign
+During the millennium, human history would necessarily improve as earth is gradually transformed by Christ's heavenly reign.

-one resurrection
+!!! warning "eisegesis"
+    While not necessarily heretical, this view takes an eisegetic interpretation of *Revelation 20:1-10*, and assumes that the "throne" and the references to "the beast" are not from the *Old Testament* prophecies, and instead the *millennium age* will somehow be different from the *church age*.